arbaker82/finalProject/README.md

 ## Features
 - View the NASA Astronomy Picture of the Day (APOD).
 - Search for APOD images by date.
+- Aggregate all APODs for a mm/dd date. (ex.
+'Your Birthday')
 - Responsive design for both mobile and desktop.

 ## This project meets these requirements.
 They are noted in the comments and referenced by their number assigned here.